 Rodrigo “Comprido” Medeiros

-At the Worlds in 1999, Comprido lost his second match in his division to Paulo Filho, a gifted and dominant fighter in that era, but went on to win the gold in the Absolute Division, beating both Ze Mario Sperry and “Roleta.”
-His win made history in several ways: it was the first win at Absolute black belt by submission, the fastest recorded submission in Worlds’ history at black belt, and by winning the Absolute in his first year as a black belt.
-In 2000, Comprido repeated as black belt Absolute champion, beating Nino Shembri, a match Comprido to this day considers his greatest given the skill of his opponent.
+At the 1999 Worlds, Comprido lost his second match in his division to Paulo Filho but went on to win the gold in the Absolute category by defeating Ze Mario Sperry and “Roleta”.
+This win was significant in multiple ways, including being the first win at Absolute black belt by submission, the fastest recorded submission in Worlds’ history at black belt, and winning the Absolute in his first year as a black belt.
+He repeated as black belt Absolute champion in 2000 by defeating Nino Shembri.

 In 2006, Comprido moved to Illinois and partnered at an academy, where he began training UFC fighters such as Mike Russo and Brock Lesnar.
 Lesnar encouraged Comprido to open his academy, and with his help, Comprido established CompridoBJJ Academy in Bloomingdale, IL, in 2011.